 Rent payments on operating leases are recognized as an expense on a straight-line basis over the related lease term, which includes renewal options that are reasonably assured of exercise.
 Generally, renewal options are not considered reasonably assured of exercise.
 Deferred rent is based on rent expense that is in excess of amounts paid to date.
-The liability as of December 31, 2018 and 2017 was \$2,271,548 and \$1,809,602, respectively, and is reported as part of deferred rent in the consolidated balance sheets.
+The liability as of December 31, 2018 was \$2,271,548, and is reported as part of deferred rent in the consolidated balance sheet.

-When the Company receives a tenant improvement allowance, it records a liability which is then amortized as a reduction of rent expense over the life of the lease.
-The liability for tenant improvement allowances, net of amortization, as of December 31, 2018 and 2017 was \$2,489,094 and \$1,789,896, respectively, and is reported as part of deferred rent and other liabilities in the consolidated balance sheets.
+When the Company receives a tenant improvement allowance, it records a liability, which is then amortized as a reduction of rent expense over the life of the lease.
+The liability for tenant improvement allowances, net of amortization, as of December 31, 2018 was \$2,489,094, and is reported as part of deferred rent and other liabilities in the consolidated balance sheet.